neondatabase-labs/pgpi/README.md

 * Configure `pgpi` to strip a different domain suffix using the option `--delete-host-suffix .abc.xyz`.

 * Specify a fixed server hostname, instead of getting it via SNI from the client, using the `--fixed-host db.blah.xyz` option.
-This is useful especially for non-TLS connections, where SNI is unavailable.
+This is useful especially for non-TLS client connections, where SNI is unavailable.

 #### Local Postgres, `pgpi` and client